 9 Sts.
 Peter & Paul’s Church

 Fascinating architecture and impressive interior will captivate you from the very first steps.
 Sts.
 Peter & Paul’s Church is an outstanding example of Baroque architecture in Vilnius.
-Two towers and massive dome reflects the main features of the Baroque period.
-Meanwhile, interior will charm you with numerous paintings, amazing statues and sculptures.
-Also, crystal ship chandelier is a stunning interior detail which pleasantly surprises the majority of the visitors.
+Two towers and a massive dome reflect the main features of the Baroque period.
+Meanwhile, the interior will charm you with numerous paintings, amazing statues, and sculptures.
+Also, crystal ship chandelier is a stunning interior detail that pleasantly surprises the majority of the visitors.
 Thus, this church is one of the places you should visit in Vilnius.

 10 Vilnius Old Town